racktivity/ext-lfw/docs/alkiradocs/Home/Macros_Home/MacroChildren.md

 # Children Macro
-The `children` macro creates a tree-view of a certain page and all its chilkd pages.
+The `children` macro creates a tree-view of a certain page and all its child pages.

 ##Parameters